-- High-impact assignments performed in project mode (management of strategic plans, structuring of industrial offerings in connection with the various sectors, design of new public policy instruments, organisation of major national and international events, etc.).
+- high-impact assignments performed in project mode (managing strategic plans, structuring industrial offerings in conjunction with the various sectors, designing new public policy instruments, organising major national and international events, etc.)

-Within the departments, each division is responsible for a portfolio of structuring projects within its sphere of action.
+Within the departments, each division is responsible for a portfolio of major projects within its sphere of action.
 Project teams are led by project managers, a new role introduced as part of reorganisation efforts.
 Staff are provided with in-house training and coaching aimed at promoting new work methods that harness the potential of digital tools, and at developing a culture of impact.
-The position of assistant has been eliminated at all levels and memos are now paperless to speed up decision-making.
+Deputy positions have been eliminated at all levels and memos are now paperless to speed up decision-making.

 In addition to a Secretariat General providing administrative support, the DGE comprises: